sougandh-manoj/ERROR404/README.md

 ### The Problem (that doesn't exist)
 Since the origin mankind have moved forward a lot, but nobody tried to move backwards.
-So we took an initiative to turn the clock the backwards.

 ### The Solution (that nobody asked for)
-[How are you solving it?
-Keep it fun!]
+we took an initiative to turn the clock backwards.

 ## Technical Details
 ### Technologies/Components Used